vercel/next.js/docs/guides/building-forms.md

 ---
-title: Building Serverless Web Forms with Next.js
+title: Building Web Forms with Next.js
-description: This guide is tailored at creating serverless web forms with Next.js and Vercel.
+description: This guide is tailored at creating serverless web forms with Next.js.
 You'll first learn about the basic form element and then some advanced concepts like how forms are catered in React and finally validation with Next.js serverless functions.
 ---

-# Building a Serverless Web Form with Next.js
+# Building a Web Form with Next.js

 A web form has a **client-server** relationship.
 They are used to send data handled by a web server for processing and storage.
 The form itself is the client, and the server is any storage mechanism that can be used to store, retrieve and send data when needed.